aptivator/mongo-query-compiler-docs/docs/logical/implicit-and.md

 ### Implicit $and

-Asserts whether multiple conditions are all satisfied.
-A fundamental way to specify multiple criteria is to list them in the same query.
+Asserts whether multiple conditions are satisfied.
+A fundamental way to list several criteria is to place them in the same query.

 ```javascript
 let records = [{